glennklockwood/limelead/content/pages/embedded/beaglebone.md

 ### IoT Image 2020-04-06

 A lot broke between the 2018-10-07 image and the 2020-04-06 image, leaving the out-of-box experience for new BeagleBone owners very poor.
-I hope anyone who gets discouraged by this finds these notes and my instructions on how to (mostly) get the 2020-04-06 image working the way older versions did.
-Things that do not work:
+The following do not work out of the box with 2020-04-06:

 1. Instead of taking you to the BeagleBone 101 getting started page, going to
    <http://beaglebone.local/> dumps you into Cloud9 with a directory full of